Multi-Dataset Dashboard

 Verify:

-• Category dropdown populates from dataset
+- Category dropdown populates from the data

-• Date range filter updates metrics
+- Date range filter updates metrics

-• Category filter narrows results
+- Category filter narrows results

-• Both datasets are queried correctly
+- Both datasets are queried correctly

 Deploy